 Resident inspectors should not normally be reassigned to the same facility even after an intervening assignment.
 Reassignments may be made to co-located facilities that would cause resident inspectors to interact with a different licensee.

-This policy applies to total site tour and it is not affected by a promotion from resident inspector to senior resident inspector at a site.
+This policy applies to total site tour length, and it is not affected by a promotion from resident inspector to senior resident inspector at a site.

 Resident inspectors should not be assigned to a different location within the first 4 years after relocating unless specifically approved by the DEDMRT based on identified agency needs.